snarfed/beautifulsoup/doc/source/index.rst

 :kbd:`$ pip install lxml`

-If you're using Python 2, another alternative is the pure-Python `html5lib parser <http://code.google.com/p/html5lib/>`_, which parses HTML the way a web browser does.
+Another alternative is the pure-Python `html5lib parser
+<http://code.google.com/p/html5lib/>`_, which parses HTML the way a
+web browser does.
 Depending on your setup, you might install html5lib with one of these commands:

 :kbd:`$ apt-get install python-html5lib`